Tooth Extractions In Redmond, WA

 Do I Need To Have A Tooth Pulled?

-Rest assured, it is our philosophy as your Redmond family dentist to do everything we can before having to pull a tooth.
-If you have a chronic toothache, chipped tooth or suffered from tooth decay, a simple cavity filling, dental bonding or root canal may be enough to restore your smile.
+Rest assured, it is our philosophy to do everything we can before having to pull a tooth.
+If you have a chronic toothache, chipped tooth, or suffered from tooth decay, a simple cavity filling, dental bonding or root canal may be enough to restore your smile.

 Wisdom Tooth Extraction

-Between the ages of 17 to 25 you’re likely to encounter the growth of between 1 and 4 wisdom teeth on average.
-Dr. Bickel has treated countless patients with wisdom teeth removal, yet knows the difference between teeth that have to be extracted and those that can rest comfortably in the mouth.
-By carefully monitoring your dental health he is able to track the progress of your wisdom teeth, letting you know how many wisdom teeth you have, whether they will have to be extracted and what to expect with wisdom tooth extraction even before they emerge through the gums.
+Between the ages of 17 to 25 you’re likely to encounter the growth of between 1 to 4 wisdom teeth on average.
+Dr. Bickel has treated countless patients with wisdom teeth removal and knows the difference between teeth that have to be extracted and those that can rest comfortably in the mouth.
+By carefully monitoring your dental health he is able to track the progress of your wisdom teeth, letting you know how many wisdom teeth you have, whether they will have to be extracted, and what to expect with wisdom tooth extraction even before they emerge through the gums.

 Does Tooth Extraction Hurt?

 It’s not uncommon to feel a little nervous at the dentist when it’s time for a tooth extraction.
-However, Redmond patients can rest assured knowing their health is in the comforting hands of a professional Remond dentist, whose ultimate goal is your optimal dental care and comfort.
+However, patients can rest assured knowing their health is in the comforting hands of your professional dentist, whose ultimate goal is optimal dental care and comfort.

 When Are Tooth Extractions Recommended?